 Easy Salt Crusted Fish

-- 2 trout, sea bass or other fish
+- 2 whole seabass, or trout or other fish

 - 3 pounds sea salt, unrefined, coarse